gofed/gofed/UPDATE_ANALYSIS.md

 With each update to the newest commit a list of provided and imported packages can change.
-In order to automatically detect which packages are no longer provider or imported or which are new, 'gofed lint' command can be run to check the current list if Provides and [Build]Requires with those in the new tarball.
+In order to automatically detect which packages are no longer provider or imported or which are new, 'gofed lint' command can be run to check the current list of Provides and [Build]Requires with those in the new tarball.
 If you run 'gofed lint' without any arguments it expects a tarball, spec file and sources files in the current directory.
 Otherwise additional options has to be provided.